-Some of the permanent reliefs are set out below but other temporary reliefs may be introduced by the Government at a fiscal event.
+Some of the permanent reliefs are set out below but temporary reliefs are often introduced by the Government at Budgets.
 Further detail on current temporary reliefs is available at www.gov.uk/apply-for-business-rate-relief.
 You should contact your local authority for details on the latest availability of business rates reliefs and advice on whether you may qualify.